 -

-Mashup Score: 57Imagining virtual reality as a simple tool to treat depression - 22 hour(s) ago
+Mashup Score: 57Imagining virtual reality as a simple tool to treat depression - 5 month(s) ago

 Some of the 17 million Americans afflicted with major depressive disorder each year may soon receive a surprising new prescription from their clinician: Have fun on a virtual reality device.